viktmv/viktmv.github.io/content/blog/code-principles/code-principles.md

 tags: "programming, coding, javascript"
 ---

-Here, I'll try to summarize the principles and rules I try to follow when writing code.
+Here I'll try to summarize the principles and rules I try to follow when writing code.
 This list is obviously not complete, and will be expanded as I re-evaluate new ideas.

 My 6 principles of writing good code: